Riley HR in 9th leads Braves past Dodgers 5-1 in NLCS opener

+“It was awesome — fun to play in front of fans again,” Braves slugger Freddie Freeman said.
+“11,000 people, really felt like 50,000 to us because we haven't had any all year.”

-Riley greeted reliever Blake Treinen with a 448-foot drive to left-center, drawing a loud reaction and some tomahawk chops from the first fans allowed to attend a major league game this season.
+Riley greeted reliever Blake Treinen with a 448-foot drive to left-center, giving Atlanta a 2-1 lead and generating a familiar noise in the ballpark that only got louder.

-“I didn’t feel my legs when I was running around the bases, so it was a good feeling,” the 23-year-old Riley said.
+“I didn’t feel my legs when I was running around the bases, so it was a good feeling,” said the 23-year-old Riley, left off the postseason roster last year.

-The Braves weren't done after Riley's shot gave them a 2-1 lead and made him the youngest player with a go-ahead homer in the ninth inning of a postseason game or later since Atlanta star Chipper Jones in 1995.

-“That's a pretty good 9-hole hitter we've got,” teammate Freddie Freeman said.
-“We believe in every single guy and Austin was the guy tonight.”

 Ronald Acuña Jr. followed with a double and scored on a single by Marcell Ozuna that chased Treinen before Ozzie Albies’ two-run homer off Jake McGee.